A Winter Night in Brooklyn

 For decades now, I’ve been trying to write about a brief moment during a single evening in Brooklyn and the lone voice of a human in mortal danger.

-There is no way to capture the combination of intoxication and utter clarity, panic and toneless factuality, the grain of his voice.
+There is no way to convey the intersection of intoxication and utter clarity, panic and toneless factuality, the grain of his voice.

 But during each of the 923 days since October 7, 2023, I have been reminded of this man while experiencing the lives and unaliving of Palestinians in Gaza.